Pan6ora/ab-plugin-Template/README.md

 ```

 - start Activity Browser
-- Open the menu `Tools > Plugins`
-- Select the plugin and click "Save"
+- Select the plugin in plugins list

-A new tab called "Template" should appear in the right panel.

 # Creating a plugin